shivation9728/Understeer-Detection-and-Corner-Behaviour-Analysis-in-Formula-1-Using-FastF1/README.md

-# understeer detection in f1 using fastf1
+# Understeer Detection in F1 using fastf1
 Understeer Detection and Corner Behaviour Analysis in Formula1 using FastF1